The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Urubamba Restaurants

 Urubamba is filled with incredible places to eat.
-Here are a few Urubamba restaurants you’ll want to check out.
-Also, on the main street of Avenue Mariscal Castilla there are wide range of local restaurants, bakeries, and pizza places.
+Here are a few Urubamba restaurants youβll want to check out.
+Also, on the main street of Avenue Mariscal Castilla there is a wide range of local restaurants, bakeries, and pizza places.

 Colmeiras

 For a truly authentic menu del dia, head to Colmeiras.
-It’s a few blocks out of town, but it’s worth the walk.
-This place gets crazy busy during lunch, where locals fill the tables to eat a reasonably price menu in a garden setting.
+Itβs a few blocks out of town, but itβs worth the walk.
+This place gets crazy busy during lunch, where locals fill the tables to eat a reasonably priced menu in a garden setting.
 There are a few menu items to choose from and all the portions are large.
 Find them here.

 Da Colektor

 Da Colektor is a hip cafe serving up delicious food made with love.
-The whole cafe is decorated with funky art in cozy open air building.
+The whole cafe is decorated with funky art in a cozy open-air building.
 They also sell purses and unique clothing.
-On top of their delicious sandwiches, salads, find an extensive coffee, juice, and cocktail menu.
-Find them here.
+On top of their delicious sandwiches, and salads, find an extensive coffee, juice, and cocktail menu.

 Migas del Valle

 One of the best bakeries in the entire Valley is Migas del Valle.
 There is one in Pisac, but this one in Urubamba also offers a menu del dia.
-This is THE place to come for sourdough bread, or any bread in general.
-Find them here.
+This is THE place to come for sourdough bread or any bread in general.

 Pizzeria Quinua

 Another great place to score a menu del dia (10 PEN) is Pizzeria Quinua.
-There’s a simple garden setting and the food is simple, fast, and delicious.
+Thereβs a simple garden setting and the food is simple, fast, and delicious.
 At night, this is a popular place to grab a Pizza.
-Find them here.

 Pakakuna Posada Gourmet